cglondon71/elassandra/docs/elassandra/source/architecture.rst

 Architecture
 ============

-Elassandra tightly integrates elasticsearch within cassandra as a secondary index, allowing near-realtime search with all existing elasticsearch APIs, plugins and tools like Kibana.
+Elassandra closely integrates Elasticsearch within Cassandra as a secondary index, allowing near-realtime search with all existing elasticsearch APIs, plugins and tools such as Kibana.

-When you index a document, the JSON document is stored as a row in a cassandra table and synchronously indexed in elasticsearch.
+When you index a document, the JSON document is stored as a row in a Cassandra table and synchronously indexed in Elasticsearch.

 .. image:: images/elassandra1.jpg